 Coming out: my journey as a junior lawyer

-To mark LGBT+ History Month, Justin Farrance, trainee at Allen & Overy and one of our Social Mobility Ambassadors, shares his personal experience of coming out at work, including the challenges he faced and overcame, and the positive impact to his personal and professional life.
+Justin Farrance, associate at Allen & Overy and one of our social mobility ambassadors, shares his personal experience of coming out at work.
 He also offers some tips to employers in providing better support and allyship to their junior staff that identify as LGBT+.

 My personal experience with ‘coming out’ was by no means an easy process and it took me a long time to embrace being gay.